Education x Environmental Conservation

-We are driving behavior change and nurturing environmental stewardship among individuals, children, and communities at the grassroots, to counter the apathy that fuels pollution and ecological degradation.
-We undertake environmental conservation projects such as lake restoration, clean-up drives, tree plantation, and biodiversity conservation.
-We engage volunteers and communities in our conservation efforts and partner with government bodies, experts, and other stakeholders to make sure our work is effective and sustainable.
+We are driving behavior change and nurturing environmental stewardship among individuals, children, and communities at the grassroots, turning them into conservation volunteers.
+We then engage conservation volunteers and these communities in our conservation projects such as lake restoration, clean-up drives, tree planting, and habitat restoration.
+We partner with government bodies, experts, and other stakeholders to ensure our work is effective and sustainable.

 +